Kotlin Multiplatform Development Help

 Add a data model

-In shared/src/commonMain/kotlin, create a new RocketLaunch.kt file in the project directory and add a data class which stores data from the SpaceX API:
+In shared/src/commonMain/kotlin, create a new RocketLaunch.kt file and add a data class which stores data from the SpaceX API:

 import kotlinx.serialization.SerialName import kotlinx.serialization.Serializable @Serializable data class RocketLaunch ( @SerialName("flight_number") val flightNumber: Int, @SerialName("name") val missionName: String, @SerialName("date_utc") val launchDateUTC: String, @SerialName("success") val launchSuccess: Boolean?, )